 When your skin has been stretched, you'll have another surgery to remove the expanders and place your implants.

 After the procedure

 You might need someone to accompany you home after surgery.
 Your surgeon might require that you stay locally for a few days.

 Soreness and swelling are likely for a few weeks after surgery.
 Bruising is possible, too.
 Expect scars to fade over time but not disappear completely.
 You'll wear a compression bra for three weeks.

 To decrease the risk of displacing a breast implant, limit upper body exercise for the first several weeks after surgery.

-Top surgery for transgender women can play an important role in relieving gender dysphoria for transgender women.
+Top surgery for transgender women and nonbinary people can play an important role in relieving gender dysphoria.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.